 Thursday, 8 June 2017

 During the first week of our residency at MMCA Seoul, we were commissioned to make flags for the MMCA Changdong entrance.
 We made a design reacting to the residency atmosphere and based on a bedcloth we previously made.
-The flags, spelling out the word SPIELTRIEB, were produced with Korean efficiency, and finished before we knew it.
+The flags, spelling out the word SPIELTRIEB, were produced with Korean efficiency and finished before we knew it.

 flag seriesphotos by MMCA / Koen Taselaar commissioned by MMCA Seoul